Russia says will retaliate if Britain has blacklisted officials

 Magnitsky, a 37-year-old lawyer for an equity fund, died about a year after he was jailed on charges of tax evasion and fraud.

-Former colleagues say the charges were fabricated by police investigators he had accused of stealing $230 million (144 million pounds) from the Russian state through fraudulent tax returns.
+Former colleagues say the charges were fabricated by police investigators he had accused of stealing $230 million from the Russian state through fraudulent tax returns.

 The Kremlin's own human rights council has said Magnitsky was probably beaten to death.